Poltergeist: Hoax

+Psychological

+A claim of activity at Caledonia Mills (1899–1922) was investigated by Walter Franklin Prince, research officer for the American Society for Psychical Research in 1922.
+Prince concluded that the mysterious fires and alleged poltergeist phenomena were because of a psychological state of dissociation.

+Nandor Fodor investigated the Thornton Heath poltergeist claim (1938).
+His conclusion of the case was a psychoanalytical explanation and in a subsequent publication: "The poltergeist is not a ghost.
+It is a bundle of projected repressions,".

 According to research in anomalistic psychology, claims of poltergeist activity can be explained by psychological factors such as illusion, memory lapses, and wishful thinking.
-A study (Lange and Houran, 1998) wrote that poltergeist experiences are delusions "resulting from the affective and cognitive dynamics of percipients' interpretation of ambiguous stimuli".
+A study (by Lange and Houran, 1998) wrote that poltergeist experiences are delusions "resulting from the affective and cognitive dynamics of percipients' interpretation of ambiguous stimuli".
 Psychologist Donovan Rawcliffe has written that almost all poltergeist cases that have been investigated turned out to be based on trickery, whilst the rest are attributable to psychological factors such as hallucinations.